Alice Littlefield: Achievements

-Alice Littlefield made several impacts on the city of Austin.
+Littlefield made several impacts on the city of Austin.
 She organized a local children's home, and joined Austin's Albert Sidney Johnston Chapter of the United Daughters of the Confederacy in 1901.
 The Johnston Chapter focused on historical preservation and working with children.
 In 1903, she served as a delegate for the chapter at the Daughters' tenth annual meeting in Charleston, South Carolina.

-Alice Littlefield is most well known, however, for the University of Texas residence hall that bears her name.
-While in Austin, George Littlefield donated $300,000 to the University of Texas for the creation of a dormitory specifically for freshman women.
+Littlefield is the namesake of the University of Texas residence hall that bears her name.
+While in Austin, George donated $300,000 to the University of Texas for the creation of a dormitory specifically for freshman women.
 The residence hall was named in honor of Alice, and she was the guest of honor at its dedication in 1927.
-Alice's great-nephew Maurice Hood Dowell believed she had "inspired the idea of a dormitory for young girls in their freshman year at the University, as I heard her make the statement years ago that a girl during her first year from home needed special care and protection."
+Alice's great-nephew Maurice Hood Dowell believed she had "inspired the idea of a dormitory for young girls in their freshman year at the University, as I heard her make the statement years ago that a girl during her first year from home needed special care and protection".
 In 1933, Alice Littlefield was the guest of honor at the dedication of the Littlefield Memorial Fountain and nine other University buildings.

-Alice was known by friends and relatives for being a good storyteller and amateur painter.
-Two of her paintings hang in the Littlefield Dormitory and two in the Littlefield House.

 Later life

-In 1912, at around 65 years of age, Alice Littlefield developed an unexplained "nervous condition".
+In 1912, at around 65 years of age, Littlefield developed an unexplained "nervous condition".
 With apparently no cause, she developed the delusion that her whole household would be murdered and she would be kidnapped.
 This made her prone to nervous fits of hysteria.
 On one occasion, she ran down the stairs screaming for her life and had to be restrained.
-George Littlefield wrote that when a doctor advised him to take Alice to a sanitarium, "I told him I would not think of leaving her with strangers, but I would carry her home, so I could look after her and care for her in comfort."
+George Littlefield wrote that when a doctor advised him to take Alice to a sanitarium, "I told him I would not think of leaving her with strangers, but I would carry her home, so I could look after her and care for her in comfort".
 He hired three nurses, but the condition persisted for eight years.

-After George Littlefield died of pneumonia in 1920, Alice's nervous condition suddenly and unexpectedly improved.
+After George died of pneumonia in 1920, Alice's nervous condition suddenly and unexpectedly improved.
 Now that her husband's safety was no longer a concern, she regained normal mental health and resumed an active social life.
 She spent much time with relatives but little in the public view.

-Alice Littlefield died on January 9, 1935, at age 88, and is buried in Austin's Oakwood Cemetery beside her husband.
-Her gravestone reads, "Beloved wife of George W. Littlefield."
+Littlefield died on January 9, 1935, aged 88, and is buried at Austin's Oakwood Cemetery beside her husband.
+Her gravestone reads, "Beloved wife of George W. Littlefield".